OldBoyHusc/react-native-multi-select/README.md

 ## Want to be a contributor? 👷🏼‍♂️👷🏼‍♀️

-Check-in `develop` branch and submit a new pull-request
+Check-in `developer` branch and submit a new pull-request

 ## Issues or feature request? ✍🏼

-You can submit a request on https://github.com/sauzy34/react-native-multi-selectbox/issues
+You can submit a request on https://github.com/OldBoyHusc/react-native-multi-select/issues

 ## Support & Share 💆🏼‍♂️